build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

    THING_NAME=RaspberryPiPicoW
    ```

    - Each *Thing* needs a unique name.
-In this example, we are using `RaspberryPiPicoW` for illustration purposes, but you can select any name
+In this example, we are using `RaspberryPiPicoW` for illustration purposes, but you can select any name.

-   - The name will be stored in an environment variable for later steps
+   - The name will be stored in an environment variable for later steps.

 6. Create the *Thing* in AWS IoT, assigning the *Thing* name from earlier: